Electric Chair 77 by Andy Warhol

-Electric Chair 77 out of frame
+Electric Chair 77 outside of the frame

 Warhol's signature on the Electric Chair 77 print